zentol/incubator-flink/docs/python_api_guide.md

 Word Count Example
 ------------------

-To start, let's look at a Word Count job implemented in Python.
+To start, let's look at a Word Count job implemented completely in Python.
 This program is very simple but it will give you a basic idea of what a Python job looks like.

 ```python